squirrelvpn/download/README.md

-# SquirrelVPN-Download (Desktop)
+# Desktop Apps
-Please download the latest versions for MacOS, Windows and Linux.
+Please download the latest SquirrelVPN for MacOS, Windows and Linux.

 ### MacOS 10.14+ ###
 ###### Latest version: